White Eggplant….Who Knew?

 For even more delicious recipes, you may like these:

-Mention me @jeannie38863 or tag me using #jeannie38863 so I can see your concoctions!
-You can also leave a comment below!
+I’d love to see your take on fried white eggplant!
+Mention me @jeannie38863 or tag your post with #jeannie38863 so I can see your delicious creations.
+You can also leave a comment below and let me know how it turned out!

 Can’t wait to try.